tcoulvert/ga-vqc/README.md

 # GA for VQC Ansatz Search
 This is a module to support Variational Quantum Circuits by optimizing the ansatz.
-The ansatz optimization is performed using a Genetic Algorithm, which can be sped up with GPUs.
+The ansatz optimization is performed using a Genetic Algorithm, which can be parallelized with GPUs.

+For a detailed example of using this package see the https://github.com/tcoulvert/QAE_4_HEP repository.

 ## Installation